Shipyard transporter

 A Shipyard transporter is a heavy equipment transporter or heavy trailer and is often used in shipyards but is not limited to them.
 As its name implies, a shipyard transporter is often used in transporting ship sections from the shipbuilder workshop to the dock to assemble a whole vessel.

 Shipyard transporters adopt hydraulic suspension and steering to achieve loading, moving and steering.
 As each wheel has an independent steering unit, the shipyard transporter can achieve 8 direction moving and turning 360 degrees around the middle point of the transporter as the origin point.

-Some times, Self Propelled Modular Transporters (SPMT) or self-propelled trailers are also called shipyard transporters.
+It is also known as Self-Propelled Shipyard Transporter (SPET), Self-Propelled Modular Transporter (SPMT), Heavy-Duty Flatbed Transporter, or Industrial Transport Vehicle.
+These are powered by diesel engines or Electric motors, which helps them move hundreds of tons.
+The operator controls the vehicle from a cabin which is attached to the vehicle, which makes maneuverability easy.
+These are not only used at shipyards for ship building but also at seaports, heavy machinery production sites and wind turbine projects.